‘My favourite band of all time. They write the most spectacular songs, big hearted, uncynical passionate songs.’ David Tennant

 “Incredible passion.
 They inspired me.
 To me they were like a conscience… They were so honest, they were so genuine.”
 Kevin Rowland

-On 10th August The Proclaimers will release their first album since 2015’s Let’s Hear It For The Dogs.
+On 10th August The Proclaimers released their first album since 2015’s Let’s Hear It For The Dogs.

 Angry Cyclist finds The Proclaimers at the peak of their songwriting prowess.
 Instantly catchy hooks and melodies, gorgeous close harmonies, moving, as well as clever and subtle, biting lyrics, great arrangements and fantastic production (produced by Dave Eringa), all on a perfectly sequenced album.